Lagaffe91/FlashLightInstaller/README.md

 Lightweight installer for the Northstar Launcher made with the win32 api.

-## STATUS (READ BEFORE USE)
+## STATUS

-Currently the installer is just downloading the latest release of Northstar.
-You still have to extract it by hand (which defeat the purpose of the installer)..
+Installer is working.
+Succesfully download and extract the latest release of Northstar.

-But i'm working on it.

 In the future, a small GUI is planned to show the installation progress.
+I'm working on it.

 ## Usage